Avda. Apoquindo 4248

 We use by + myself/yourself/himself etc when we are alone or not with another person.

-If you found this page about Reflexive Pronouns useful, share it with others:
+If you found this grammar guide about Reflexive Pronouns in English useful, let others know about it.